Fall Sports and Concussion: If in doubt, sit them out

 Most high schools provide ImPACT testing, a pre-participation evaluation that tests an athlete’s normal brain function, for example, memory, reaction time and coordination.
 If an injury occurs, the athlete can be evaluated against that baseline, helping physicians to make an accurate diagnosis.

-Parents whose children participate in sports outside of school, or individual sports such as rollerblading, BMX biking, skateboarding or gymnastics might want to consider getting a baseline ImPACT evaluation, offered free of charge through the Avera Sports Institute.
+Parents whose children participate in sports outside of school, or individual sports such as rollerblading, BMX biking, skateboarding or gymnastics might want to consider getting a baseline ImPACT evaluation.

 Symptoms of concussion